Current Economic Situation in North Korea

 On the international front, North Korea has sought to strengthen economic ties with allies such as Russia.
 High-level talks in Pyongyang have led to agreements on expanding economic cooperation, including increased charter flights to promote tourism.

-The FBI, DC3, and NPA have identified North Korean cyber actors, tracked as TraderTraitor, responsible for the theft of $308 million from Bitcoin.DMM.com.
+The FBI, DC3, and NPA have identified North Korean cyber actors, tracked as TraderTraitor, responsible for the theft of $1.5 billion from Bybit in February 2025, marking the largest cryptocurrency heist in history.

 The State of Crypto Adoption in North Korea